 If you are at risk for Academic Sanction (probation or suspension), please call today to schedule an appointment with your advisor at 202.274.6899.

 What is Academic Advising?

-Academic Advising is an educational process that facilitates students’ understanding of the meaning and purpose of higher education.
-It fosters and encourages intellectual and personal development, academic success, and promotes lifelong learning.
-Academic Advising provides an opportunity to build relationships for the purpose of gaining assistance in planning your educational career, while maximizing the benefits of education.
-Through this collaborative educational process, you and your advisor partner in planning academic, personal, and career goals.
+Academic advising is designed to help students navigate their matriculation and facilitate their understanding of the meaning and purpose of higher education.
+Each advisor is charged to encourage intellectual and personal development, academic success, and promotes lifelong learning.
+Academic advising gives students an opportunity to build relationships with professionals who can assist them in planning their educational careers.
+Through this collaborative educational process, students and advisors partner to develop plans that will help student accomplish academic, personal, and career goals.

 Benefits of Advising

-- Utilize and access university academic and student support services and resources.
+- Access and utilize academic and student support services and resources;

-- Develop an educational plan that outlines and leads to timely completion of your educational goals.
+- Develop an educational plan that outlines and leads to timely completion of the selected degree program;

-- Evaluate personal interests and abilities leading to the discovery of realistic academic and professional goals.
+- Evaluate personal interests and abilities leading to the discovery of academic and professional goals.

 Finding My Advisor